brettrowberry/ComputerSetup/README.md

 # Shell
 ## Mac Terminal
 ### Make a new profile, perhaps with your name.
 Set the background color to black and the text color to green.
-To make Terminal show the current path,
+To make Terminal show the current path:
 `cd`
 `vi .bash_profile`
 Add `export PS1="\w >"`.